 Inwoods doesn’t consider itself a ‘free-school’ or ‘democratic’ school; however we help the children to take responsibility not just for their own learning, but for the atmosphere of the whole school.

 Punishment and reward are increasingly shown to be ineffective in the long term and often have results different from those intended.
 Children at Inwoods are not punished for inappropriate behaviour but are, often with the help of an adult, given the space to reflect and make suggestions for right action in the future.
-In some cases of recurrent issues, stronger guidelines may be agreed upon, and consequences put in place, in a transparent and consensual manner.
+A ‘Mediation Circle’ is offered when conflictual incidents reoccur between the same children.
+This will include these children, their parents, and a facilitator.
+In some cases of recurrent issues, strategies to better support the child may be put in place in a transparent and consensual manner.